About Lieutenant General William G. "Jerry" Boykin (Ret.)

 Boykin’s religiosity has created problems for him professionally and personally over the years, including a divorce from his first wife after Mogadishu, who, he said, called him a “religious fanatic” as she was leaving him.

 Boykin retired from active military service in 2007 and ever since has immersed himself in far-right Christian activist circles.
-He was ordained as a minister and got involved with Kingdom Warriors Ministry, whose home page claims, “the LORD is a warrior, the LORD is his name.”
-On that site is a 2011 video in which Boykin and anti-Muslim activist Frank Gaffney discuss the supposed threat to America of Sharia, or Islamic religious law, with Christian Broadcasting Network host Erick Stackelbeck.
+He was ordained as a minister and got involved with Kingdom Warriors Ministry, whose website claims, “The LORD is a warrior, the LORD is his name.”
+On that site is a 2011 video in which Boykin and anti-Muslim activist Frank Gaffney discuss the supposed threat to America of Sharia, or Islamic religious law, with Christian Broadcasting Network host Erick Stakelbeck.

 In 2010, Boykin gave an interview to Dan Wooding, founder of ASSIST Ministries, in which he expounded on his apocalyptic beliefs and his work with Kingdom Warriors Ministries.
 He told Wooding that Christians are persecuted in America at an unprecedented level and that Russia would eventually invade Israel, both predictions that Boykin claims are found in Scriptures.

 For the most part, however, Boykin is now known publicly for his involvement on the anti-Islamic front.
-He helped author what’s known as the “Team B II report,” (2010) titled “Shariah: The Threat to America,” published by the anti-Islamic Center for Security Policy, headed by Frank Gaffney.
+He helped author what’s known as the “Team B II” report titled “Shariah: The Threat to America,” published in 2010 by the anti-Islamic Center for Security Policy, headed by Frank Gaffney.
 The name “Team B II” is a nod to the original “Team B” report, in which conservative analysts were commissioned by the CIA in 1976 to assess the threat the Soviet Union posed.
-That report has been declassified, and determined to be mostly wrong on nearly every count, and it also grossly exaggerated the threat the Soviet Union then posed to the United States.
+That report has been declassified and determined to be mostly wrong on nearly every count, and it also grossly exaggerated the threat the Soviet Union then posed to the United States.
 A Senate investigative committee found in 1978 that the members of the original Team B had “yielded a flawed composition of political views and biases.”

 In 2012, Boykin was hired by the anti-LGBT hate group Family Research Council, where he is currently an executive vice president.
 He is tasked with, among other things, highlighting conservative opposition to Obama’s military policies, especially the repeal of “Don’t Ask, Don’t Tell,” which allows gay men and lesbians to serve openly in the armed forces.